qossmic/deptrac/docs/concepts.md

 assign tokens to this layer with the help of [*Collectors*](collectors.md).

 Collectors are responsible for taking a closer look at your code and decide if a token is part of a layer.
-By using the `className` collector you can define a regular expression for a class name.
+By using the `classLike` collector you can define a regular expression for a class name.
 Every (fully qualified) class name that matches this regular expression becomes part of the assigned layer.
 In this example we define that every class that contains `MyNamespace\Models\` will be a